-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 2001 11 September - 15 of the 19 hijackers involved in attacks on New York and Washington are Saudi nationals.

-2001 December - King Fahd calls for the eradication of terrorism, saying it is prohibited by Islam; government takes the unprecedented step of issuing ID cards to women.

-2002 February - British man arrested in Riyadh after the March 2001 bombings claims the Saudi authorities tortured him and forced a confession.
-The man, Ron Jones, had been released after being allowed to retract his confession.
+2001 December - Government issues ID cards to women for the first time.

-2002 May - Revised criminal code includes ban on torture and right of suspects to legal representation, but rights campaigners say violations continue.
+2002 May - Revised criminal code includes ban on torture and right of suspects to legal representation, but violations continue.

-2002 November - Saudi foreign minister says his country will not allow the US to use its facilities to attack Iraq, even in a UN-sanctioned strike.

-2003 April - US says it will pull out almost all its troops from Saudi Arabia, ending a military presence dating back to the 1991 Gulf war.
-Both countries stress that they will remain allies.

 Signs of dissent

-2003 September - More than 300 Saudi intellectuals - women as well as men - sign petition calling for far-reaching political reforms.
+2003 October - Police break up unprecedented rally in centre of Riyadh calling for political reform, a month after more than 300 Saudi intellectuals - women as well as men - sign a petition calling for change.

-2003 October - Police break up unprecedented rally in centre of Riyadh calling for political reform.
-More than 270 people are arrested.

-2003 November - Suicide attack by suspected al-Qaeda militants on residential compound in Riyadh leaves 17 dead and scores injured.

 2003 November - King grants wider powers to Consultative Council, enabling it to propose legislation without his permission.